-For example, consider 'W Where is
+For example, consider

+^W Where is

-This means that you should press Ctrl-W (the caret ^ indicates the Ctrl key) to search for a particular string of characters.
-Another example: ^C Cur Pos is short for "Cursor Position" and causes nano to tell you what line number the cursor is located at.
-Another example: ^K Cut Text means "delete the line that the cursor is currently on."
+This means that you should press Ctrl-W (the caret $^{ horder the caret}$ indicates the Ctrl key) to search for a particular string of characters.

+Another example:

+^C Cur Pos

+This is short for "Cursor Position" and causes nano to tell you what line number the cursor is located at.

+Another example:

+^K Cut Text

+This means "delete the line that the cursor is currently on."

-- 3. Using the text editor, make the following changes to my_number.bsub: - (a) Everywhere throughout the file, change yourusername to your user name (which might be of the form mpi###, or perhaps is based on your name).
+- 3. Using the text editor, make the following changes to my_number.bsub: - (a) Everywhere throughout the file, change yourusername to your user name (which might be of the form pari###, or perhaps is based on your name).
+THIS IS EXTREMELY IMPORTANT! - (b) Everywhere throughout the file, change youremailaddress@yourinstitution.edu to your full e-mail address.
 THIS IS EXTREMELY IMPORTANT!

-(b) Everywhere throughout the file, change

-youremailaddress@yourinstitution.edu

-to your e-mail address.
-THIS IS EXTREMELY IMPORTANT!

-4. Every few minutes while you're editing, you should save the work that you've done so far, in case your work is interrupted by a computer crashing.
-In nano, type Ctrl-O (the letter oh), at which point nano will ask you, near the bottom of the screen:
+4. IMPORTANT!
+Every few minutes while you're editing, you should save the work that you've done so far, in case your work is interrupted by a computer crashing.
+For example, in nano, enter Ctrl-O (the letter oh), at which point nano will ask you, near the bottom of the screen:

-'''

 File Name to write : my_number.bsub

-'''